-Meetings will be held from 9:00 AM to 11:00 AM on the third Thursday of the month unless circumstances require a change in meeting time, such as holidays or school vacations.
-NSPC will hold a minimum of eight meetings during the FY 2019 year.
+Meetings will be held from 9:30 AM to 11:00 AM on the second Tuesday of the month unless circumstances require a change in meeting time, such as holidays or school vacations, or the group decides to change this meeting time.
+NSPC will hold a minimum of eight meetings during the FY 2023 year.
 No meetings will be held during the months of January, July, and August unless a time-sensitive matter arises that requires a meeting of the membership.
 Meetings that are scheduled outside of the normal meeting time are noted with an asterisk ().
-Meetings will continue to rotate between the communities, allowing each an opportunity to host a meeting.
-We will attempt to hold meetings by municipality in the order in which they appeared in previous years.
-That order may change if a meeting topic comes up that would be most applicable within one particular community.
-Refreshments will be provided at all meetings.
+Meetings for FY2023 will be hosted on Zoom as is the preference of NSPC members.
+NSPC members may decide to begin hosting these meetings in person.

-The below chart is a draft of ideas for FY2019 meetings.
+The below chart is a draft of ideas for FY2022 meetings.
 Locations marked with an asterisk are not confirmed.